 - Travellers arriving from a Group 3 country/region, provided they take a test on arrival and on day 7, are required to self-isolate until they receive a negative result for the Day 7 test.
 Once that negative result is confirmed, travellers will then be subject to 'enhanced passive follow-up' until the 14th day after their arrival in the Bailiwick of Guernsey.

 - Anyone travelling from a Group A country/region will be able to take a test on arrival and are required to self-isolate until they have recieved a negative result from a Day 13 test.
 If the Day 13 test is declined then travellers will have to self-isolate for 21 days.

-Leaving your home/accommodation during the period of isolation is not permitted for any reason at any time including exercise and grocery shopping etc. Visitors are very welcome on Alderney as long as they are fully aware of the self-isolation requirements and they respect them.
+During the period of isolation, leaving your home/accommodation is not permitted for any reason at any time including exercise and grocery shopping etc. Visitors are very welcome on Alderney as long as they are fully aware of the self-isolation requirements and they respect them.
 All these measures have been put in place to protect our island community during this difficult time.
 As you can appreciate, this is our main priority.
 Self-isolation in registered tourist accommodation must be in agreement with the provider and where the requirements for self-isolation can be met.
 It should be noted that a monitoring of self-isolators is taking place and not observing self-isolation requirements is an arrestable offence that could lead to a fine of up to £10,000.

 UK residents should also be aware of and take into consideration the UK Government’s advice regarding travel.